 LIFE AT ONE thousand metres above sea level is inspiring.
 Not only do we get four distinct seasons, but we live on the edge a little, and it generates plenty of creativity…

 From the Brontëan country in the ranges behind Dorrigo and the Celtic vibe of Glen Innes, to the grasslands of Tenterfield that inspired Oscar-winning singer-songwriter Peter Allen and generations of bush poets; from the Dreamtime legends of multiple Indigenous language groups, to the tales of bushrangers and explorers who walked the granite country, the NSW New England region has always inspired storytellers.

-“For years, I’ve been telling anyone who would listen, from publishers to politicians, that what Australia needs in an award for independent authors,” Michael said.
+“For years, I’ve been telling anyone who would listen, from publishers to politicians, that what Australia needs in more awards and opportunities for independent authors,” Michael said.
 “Indie authors are having a go, not taking no for an answer, and being as agile as governments have encouraged us to be.
-It’s time to grant us access to at least one award that celebrates our work”.
+It’s time to grant us more access”.

 “I am thrilled to be able to contribute to the creation of one such initiative here at Glen Innes in the NSW New England high country where I was born.”

 This annually-awarded trophy is handmade at The Makers Shed by silversmith Richard Moon.